 Advanced Poetry with Kevin Higgins - Afternoon Online Remote Course

-Galway Arts Centre is offering aspiring poets afternoon online poetry workshops starting in January, led by Kevin Higgins, whose best-selling first collection, The Boy With No Face, published by Salmon Poetry, was short-listed for the 2006 Strong Award for Best First Collection by an Irish poet.
+Galway Arts Centre is offering aspiring poets afternoon online poetry workshops starting in May, led by Kevin Higgins, whose best-selling first collection, The Boy With No Face, published by Salmon Poetry, was short-listed for the 2006 Strong Award for Best First Collection by an Irish poet.
 Kevin's second collection of poems, Time Gentlemen, Please, was published in 2008 by Salmon Poetry and his poetry is discussed in The Cambridge Introduction to Modern Irish Poetry.
 His third collection Frightening New Furniture was published in 2010 by Salmon.
 His work also appears in the generation defining anthology Identity Parade –New British and Irish Poets (Ed.
 Roddy Lumsden, Bloodaxe, 2010) and The Hundred Years' War: modern war poems (Ed Neil Astley, Bloodaxe April 2014).
 A collection of Kevin's essays and book reviews, Mentioning The War, was published by Salmon Poetry in 2012.
 Kevin's poetry has been translated into Greek, Spanish, Italian, Japanese, German, Serbian, Russian, & Portuguese.
 In 2014 Kevin's poetry was the subject of a paper 'The Case of Kevin Higgins, or, 'The Present State of Irish Poetic Satire' presented by David Wheatley at a Symposium on Satire at the University of Aberdeen.
 He was Satirist-in-Residence at the Bogman's Cannon (2015-16).
 '2016 - The Selected Satires of Kevin Higgins' was published by NuaScéalta in 2016; a pamphlet of Kevin's political poems The Minister For Poetry Has Decreed was published, also in 2016, by the Culture Matters imprint of the UK based Manifesto Press.
-His poems have been praised by, among others, Tony Blair's biographer John Rentoul, Observer columnist Nick Cohen, historian Ruth Dudley Edwards, writer and activist Eamonn McCann, and Sunday Independent columnist Gene Kerrigan; have been quoted in The Daily Telegraph, The Times (UK), The Independent, The Daily Mirror, Hot Press magazine and on Tonight With Vincent Browne; and read aloud by the film director Ken Loach at a political meeting in London.
+His poems have been praised by, among others, Tony Blair's biographer John Rentoul, Observer columnist Nick Cohen, historian Ruth Dudley Edwards, and Sunday Independent columnist Gene Kerrigan; have been quoted in The Daily Telegraph, The Times (UK), The Independent, The Daily Mirror, Hot Press magazine and on Tonight With Vincent Browne; and read aloud by the film director Ken Loach at a political meeting in London.
 In 2016 The Stinging Fly magazine described Kevin as "likely the most read living poet in Ireland."
-He has published six collections of poetry with Salmon, most recently Sex and Death at Merlin Park Hospital (Salmon Poetry, 2019); one of the poems from which will feature in A Galway Epiphany, the final instalment of Ken Bruen's Jack Taylor series of novels.
-Kevin has read his work at Arts Council and Culture Ireland supported poetry events in Kansas City, USA (2006), Los Angeles, USA (2007), London, UK (2007), New York, USA (2008), Athens, Greece (2008); St. Louis, USA (2008), Chicago, USA (2009), Denver, USA (2010), Washington D.C (2011), Huntington, West Virginia, USA (2011), Geelong, Australia (2011), Canberra, Australia (2011), St. Louis, USA (2013), Boston, Massachusetts, USA (2013) & Amherst, Massachusetts, USA (2013), & New Mexico, USA (2018).
-His work has been broadcast on RTE Radio, Lyric FM, and BBC Radio 4.
+He has published six collections of poetry with Salmon, including Song of Songs 2.0: New & Selected Poems (2017).
+Kevin has read his work at Arts Council and Culture Ireland supported poetry events in Kansas City, USA (2006), Los Angeles, USA (2007), London, UK (2007), New York, USA (2008), Athens, Greece (2008); St. Louis, USA (2008), Chicago, USA (2009), Denver, USA (2010), Washington D.C (2011), Huntington, West Virginia, USA (2011), Geelong, Australia (2011), Canberra, Australia (2011), St. Louis, USA (2013), Boston, Massachusetts, USA (2013), Amherst, Massachusetts, USA (2013), & New Mexico, USA (2018).
+Kevin's most recent poetry collection, Sex and Death at Merlin Park Hospital, was published by Salmon Poetry (June 2019); one of the poems from which feature in A Galway Epiphany, the final instalment of Ken Bruen's Jack Taylor series of novels.
+His poems have been broadcast on RTE Radio, Lyric FM, and BBC Radio 4.
+His book The Colour Yellow & The Number 19: Negative Thoughts That Helped One Man Mostly Retain His Sanity During 2020 was published in November by Nuascealta.
+Kevin's sixth full poetry collection, Ecstatic, will be published soon by Salmon.

 Each week Kevin will give participants a poetry writing exercise for the following week and will offer each participant constructive suggestions as to how her or his poem can become the best possible poem it can be.